Graduate Degree Programs

 - LING 265: Seminar in Language Acquisition (3 units)

 General Linguistics Option: 9 - 15 units total

 - Required: LING 249: Field Methods (3 units)

 - Electives (6 units): Two courses, at least one of which should be 200 level, when choosing Thesis as the culminating experience; or four courses, when choosing Comprehensive Exam as the culminating experience

-- LING 236: Teaching Listening, Speaking and Pronunciation to Speakers of Other Languages
+- LING 236: Teaching Listening, Speaking, and Pronunciation to Speakers of Other Languages (3 units)

-- LING 241: Seminar in Teaching English as a Second/Foreign Language
+- LING 241S: Seminar in Teaching English as a Second/Foreign Language (3 units)

-- Elective: One course, when choosing Comprehensive Exam as the culiminating experience
+- Elective: One course, when choosing Comprehensive Exam as the culminating experience (3 units)

 This is satisfied by passing the exam below.

 - Qualifying Examination

 California State University, Fresno requires that students have graduate level writing abilities before being advanced to candidacy for the M.A.
 Students demonstrate these abilities by completion of the Qualifying Examination in Linguistics.
 This exam, which covers the basic material of undergraduate linguistics 100, is offered once each semester, and should be taken in a student's first or second semester.
 The exam requires answers written in an essay format.